Nom - Darlinghurst

 Feedback

-Was User at Nom a mag?
+Was Anonym at Nom a mag?

 hidden gem of darlinghurst. authentic Japanese cuisine with such local taste. each dish was delicious and perfectly cooked. image1 conger eel tempura image2 onigiri reiskugel mit umeboshiimage3 mentaiko potato saladimage4 fried soft chicken bone bild6 natto omelette View all feedback.

-What User dislikes about Nom:
+What Anonym dislikes about Nom:

 Extremely arrogant, I just found this restaurant on google map and entered, after noticing that I did not make a reservation, his act was like I was guilty because of it and was banned from entering the restaurant.
 I am very curious about whether I was served by them or I was serving them.
 Really ridiculous… View all feedback.